nammayatri/namma-dsl/README.md

             - field4
             - field5
   ```
+    **Note:** KV queries have restriction for Where Clause:

+    **KV queries should contain at least one of secondary keys or all primary keys in non empty Where Clause** (only `and` and `eq` operators cosidered when keys searched).

+    If this restriction does not satisfied for any query, then generator will fail with KV restriction Error.
+User should either change KV function to corresponding DB function, or add secondary key for table.
+User should be carefull when defining secondary key, ensure that the key does not have **one to many** mapping with high number of entries.
 - Fields that are used in params and where clause can be of 3 types:
    - Domain Type Fields: Normal fields in the domain type.
 On this fields domain to beam convertion function will be applied.
    - Beam Type Fields: We can directly pass beam type fields to params and where clause by adding a **|B**